nairi-abgaryan/orders-reporter-infra/orders-analyser/README.md

 ```

 **The system computes 100 orders products in each 5 second.**

 Achieving final data results will take _20000/100*5_  seconds.

 After finishing the computation service will continue to do requests each second to keep data up to date.

+**Indeed there are a lot of other architectural solutions to this problem **
 Depends on what type of problem we need to solve in the future the architecture can be changed
-**Indeed there are a lot of excellent architectures for this problem **